 My dad came to Australia from Lithuania with nothing just before WW2 started.
 He was just 24 and came to Australia to join his father.
 The war started and they were unable to bring the rest of the family out to Australia to live.
 He faced some difficult and challenging times in those early years.
 I’m now just starting to learn more about some of these.

-My gift from my dad is the desire to always strive to be the best I can be and to take responsibility for my own actions and to persevere in the face of adversity.
+My gift from my dad is the desire to always strive to be the best I can be and to take responsibility for my own actions and to persevere in the face of adversity, to be strong and courageous.

 So I have a very clear purpose in life – to serve, to make a difference, to help others achieve their potential and ultimately to transform organisations for a better world.